open-telemetry/opentelemetry-python/CONTRIBUTING.md

 * The PR should stay at least one working day before getting merged, this gives people reasonable time to review.
 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
-* Urgent fix can take exception as long as it is been actively communicated.
+* Urgent fix can take exception as long as it has been actively communicated.

 Any Collaborator/Maintainer can merge the PR once it is **ready for merge**.